FISCAL SOLUTIONS...

 France

 France is considered a fiscal country and applies specific fiscalization, certification, and retail compliance requirements.
 The French fiscalization system is recognized for its unique characteristics and relative complexity compared to other European fiscal frameworks.
-The valid currency in the country is France since 1999 is EUR.
+The valid currency in the country of France since 1999 is EUR.

 Slide